tmtxt/tmtxt.github.com/_posts/2015-01-10-draw-2d-image-on-cylinder-surface-with-html-canvas.md

 # Prepare the Images and Information

-First, we need to original image.
-This image should be in the right width/height ratio with the mug, which means the width of the image should be the same with the mug's diameter and its height should be the same with the height of the mug.
+First, we need to prepare original image.
+This image should be in the same width/height ratio with the mug, which means the width of the image should be the same with the mug's diameter and its height should be the same with the height of the mug.